exasol/exasol-java-tutorial/tls-tutorial/doc/tls_in_udfs.md

 You have to provide a password now to protect your new keystore.
 For this tutorial simply use `tutorial`.
 Obviously in a real world scenario, you would generate a non-guessable password with your favorite password manager.

-The directory no contains the downloaded PEM file and the truststore that we just created.
+The directory now contains the downloaded PEM file and the truststore that we just created.
 You can verify that the truststore only contains the certificate we just imported like this:

 ```shell
 keytool -list -keystore "$truststore_file"